bc-discord/bc-discord.github.io/pages/balisong/recommendation.md

 - good value - good material, construction, and feature (e.g., jimping) for the price; the most important factor for being on this list
 - close to a neutral balance, well-tolerated balances by any flipper
-- consistently made with good quality control
+- good design; consistently made with good quality control
 - purchasable directly from the maker or easy to find second-hand
 - easy to service and find replacement hardware